collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 For example, the links will point to organisation.organisation.collab.cloud instead of organisation.collab.cloud.

-We currently have an open case with HCL to resolve this issue.
+This is an issue with the HCL Connections for Multi-Tenant code.
+We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.
 ## Wiki

 Wrong links in Apps menu and API calls to oauth endpoints in wikis return wrong links

-We currently have an open case with HCL to resolve this issue.
+This is an issue with the HCL Connections for Multi-Tenant code.
+We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.

 ## Files search results

 The search results for community files show an inaccessible link for communities.

-We currently have an open case with HCL to resolve this issue.
+This is an issue with the HCL Connections for Multi-Tenant code.
+We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.

 ## Header in XCC and Search

 The apps in the header for xcc and search point to the sorry page.

-We currently have an open case with HCL to resolve this issue.
+This is an issue with the HCL Connections for Multi-Tenant code.
+We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.

 ## Mobile Administration not available

 The mobile Administration does not work at the moment.

-We currently have an open case with HCL to resolve this issue.
+This is an issue with the HCL Connections for Multi-Tenant code.
+We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.

 ## External Feeds in XCC

 External feeds don't show at the moment.

-We currently have an open case with HCL to resolve this issue.
+This is an issue with the HCL Connections for Multi-Tenant code.
+We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.
 ## @Mention point to the wrong url

 Clicking on a @Mentions shows an access denied message, because it points to the wrong url.
 Hovering over the @Mention shows the correct profile.

-We currently have an open case with HCL to resolve this issue.
+This is an issue with the HCL Connections for Multi-Tenant code.
+We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.